erlpm/epm/priv/templates/plugin_README.md

 Build
 -----

-    $ rebar3 compile
+    $ epm compile

 Use
 ---

-Add the plugin to your rebar config:
+Add the plugin to your epm config:

     {plugins, [
         {@@name@@, {git, "https://host/user/@@name@@.git", {tag, "0.1.0"}}}